syborg64/Wormhole/README.md

 - **Windows Support**: Incomplete, with some features not fully implemented.
 - **Documentation**: Some sections are incomplete and being expanded.
+- **Configuration**: The configuration files settings are not all implemented.
+- **Stability**: Some bugs persistes due to the early state of the project, check the issues.

 We are actively working on these issues and encourage community feedback to improve Wormhole.